Three arrested in connection with triple murder of Florida fishing buddies

 Sheriff calls ringleader 'pure evil in the flesh'

-Two men and a woman on Wednesday have been arrested in connection with the brutal beatings and death of three Florida friends during a nighttime catfishing trip.
+Two men and a woman on Wednesday were arrested in connection with the brutal beating deaths of three Florida friends during a nighttime catfishing trip.

 "We have locked up the three people responsible for the murders of these guys," Polk County Sheriff Grady Judd said.